AbstractEmbedded/CoreMIDI-Thru/README.md

 <h4>Client-Server IPC</h3>

 When a manufacturer creates a hardware MIDI (USB) device they have the option to interface their firmware with the Apple provided CoreMIDI USB driver (Generic) or a driver they develop in-house (Vendor).
 Either way these drivers are required to register themselves with and pass their incoming MIDI data to the CoreMIDI Server application running discreetly on your system.
-The CoreMIDI server is responsible for then passing that MIDI data on to the CoreMIDI client apps such as a standalone music app or an AU/VST plugin running within a DAW.
+The CoreMIDI server is responsible for then passing that MIDI data on to the CoreMIDI client apps such as a standalone audio app or an AU/VST plugin running within a DAW.

 The CoreMIDI server uses an Interprocess Communication (IPC) mechanism provided by the kernel known as [Mach Messaging](https://developer.apple.com/library/archive/documentation/Darwin/Conceptual/KernelProgramming/Mach/Mach.html#//apple_ref/doc/uid/TP30000905-CH209-CEGJEIAG) to communicate with client applications that register with the server to send/receive MIDI packets to/from specified device/port combinations exposed via the CoreMIDI API.
 In short, while Mach messages may perform better in kernel space they are a terrible choice for soft realtime client applications operating on a deadline wherein these messages have to cross the user-kernel divide.
 Beyond that the API dicates that client applications are forced to interlude such communication via the main thread's CFRunloop only.
-Overstressing these mach based CoreMIDI client-server connections is the leading cause of unnecessary latency, jitter and scheduling errors across the entire pipeline.
+Overstressing these mach based CoreMIDI client-server connections is the leading cause of unnecessary jitter, latency and scheduling error throughout the entire pipeline.

 <h4>Thru Connection API</h4>

-Realizing this - instead of redesigning the CoreMIDI server application and API - Apple introduced the [CoreMIDI Thru Connection API](https://developer.apple.com/documentation/coremidi/midi_thru_connection?language=objc) to allow client apps to instruct the server to create and maintain persistent pass-through for device/port combinations registered with the CoreMIDI server.
+Realizing this - instead of redesigning the CoreMIDI Server application and Client API - Apple introduced the [CoreMIDI Thru Connection API](https://developer.apple.com/documentation/coremidi/midi_thru_connection?language=objc) to allow client apps to instruct the server to create and maintain persistent pass-through for device/port combinations registered with the CoreMIDI server.
 Cool, this will allow combining two or more device inputs to a single virtual device that a client app can read from/write to.
 Our options for such a virtual device are to create a driver that exposes one or create a client app that registers one via the CoreMIDI API -- the latter with the disadvantage that virtual device will not be persistent when the client app that created it is not running.
 Luckily, Apple has provided such a driver for us and users can [create virtual "bus" devices owned by the Interapp Communication (IAC) Driver via MIDI Studio](https://support.apple.com/en-nz/guide/audio-midi-setup/ams1013/3.5/mac/13.1).

 Wait... but how do we create a Thru Connection to the IAC bus we exposed in MIDI Studio?
 Apple seems to have inexplicably left this out.